The Ultimate Beginner’s Guide to Scrum

 You can use sticky notes and a whiteboard here, or a tool like Creately which allows everyone, including external stakeholders, to collaborate in real-time and also keep things backed up in the cloud.

-Product Backlog Template for Scrum (Click on the template to edit it online)
+Product Roadmap Template (Click on the template to edit it online)

-It would definitely help if each team member knew what their responsibilities are.
-As the product backlog informs what the team needs to do, you can use a swimlane chart to clarify what each individual member of the development team should be working on during the Sprint.
+• Assigning tasks: It would help if each team member knew what their responsibilities are.
+As the product backlog informs what the team needs to do, you can use a swimlane chart to clarify what each member of the development team should be working on during the Sprint.

-Sprint Tasks Flowchart Template (Click on the template to edit it online)
+Sprint Tasks Flowchart (Click on the template to edit it online)

 Ready to Start Your First Scrum Project?

-We hope this guide has helped you internalize what is Scrum methodology.
+We hope this guide has helped you internalize what is Scrum.
 Use the provided templates to get a headstart with your project.

 Got more questions?
 Or tips?
 Share them with us in the comments section below.